PomeloX-Team/pomelox-android/README.md

 ## PomeloX
-PomeloX is an application for normal person to identify the status of a pomelo, the fruit.
+PomeloX is an application for normal person to identify the state of a pomelo, the fruit.